 - We support residents to start well, live well and age well, using culture to improve health and wellbeing

-- We develop innovative partnerships between cultural providers and educational institutions, which improve cultural education provision for children and young people.
-Visit Periscope's website for more information
+- We develop innovative partnerships between cultural providers and educational institutions, which improve cultural education provision for children and young people

 - We offer fundraising and project advice and guidance

-Which arts and heritage organisations do Babergh and Mid Suffolk invest in?
+Which arts and heritage organisations and services do we invest in?

 - DanceEast the national dance development agency